matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 ## Introduction:

-This is a universty project which use Baxter robot to solve a Blocks World problem using Sense Think Act methodology.
+This is a universty project which use Baxter robot to solve a Blocks World problem using **Sense Think Act** methodology.

 The project run only as a simulation on Gazebo.

 In this project first we create a world, made of a table and four blocks in different colors using Gazebo simulation.

-Then, we Sense the world using Baxter's head camera and conclude the Initial State (the order of the blocks).
+Then, we **Sense** the world using Baxter's head camera and conclude the Initial State (the order of the blocks).

-Afterwards we Think.
+Afterwards we **Think**.
 We do it by creating and solving a planning problem using PDDL.
 The plannign problem solution is a plan to move the blocks from the given Initial State to a Goal State chosen by the user.

-Then we Act, using Moveit and Baxter and reached the wanted Goal State.
+Then we **Act**, using Moveit and Baxter and reached the wanted Goal State.

 ![alt text](https://github.com/matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/blob/master/images/sense%20think%20act%20diagram.png)